alexandrelamberty/hortus-web-app/README.md

 ## Development

-To run the application the [API](https://github.com/alexandrelamberty/hortus-api) also need to be running.
+To run the application the
+[Hortus API](https://github.com/alexandrelamberty/hortus-api) service also need to be running in order to retreve the data.

 ### Run with NPM

-If the api service is up and running, create an .env file and fill it accordingly with the service configuration.
+If the API service is up and running, create an .env file and fill it accordingly with the API service configuration.

 ```properties
 REACT_APP_ENV=dev